HathorNetwork/hathor-wallet/QA.md

     1. Close and open the wallet again and start a new wallet one without doing backup.
 It must show a yellow warning saying a backup must be done.
     1. Do the backup (following procedures in the 'Initialization' tests).
 The backup message has to disappear.

+1. **Reset menu**
+    1. Click on the application menu Debug > Reset all data.
+Then fill the form with "anything" and click on the "Reset all data" button.
+    1. Check that a message with "Invalid value." appears.
+    1. Click on "Cancel", the modal should close.
+    1. Click on the application menu Debug > Reset all data.
+Then fill the form with "I want to reset my wallet" and click on the "Reset all data" button.
+The wallet should close.
+    1. Open the wallet again, it should open the Welcome screen.
+Do NOT click on "Get started".
+    1. Close the wallet.

 1. **Hardware wallet migration**
-    1. Reset the wallet one more time with `localStorage.clear()`.
-    1. Uninstall the wallet and install the last version.
+    1. Uninstall the wallet and install the previous version.
     1. Connect your Ledger device to the computer.
 The Ledger should be initialized already.
     1. Start the wallet with the Ledger device and copy the current address.
     1. Close the wallet and install the latest version.